-For several days, at Partoo, we are advising our clients on how to deal the Covid-19 pandemic, as well as helping them by indicating that their stores are closed, especially on Google My Business.
+For some time now, at Partoo, we have been advising our clients on how to deal with the Covid-19 pandemic, as well as helping them by indicating that their stores are closed, especially on Google My Business (GMB).

 We noticed that most of them did not know what to do facing this unprecedented situation:

 - On one hand, should we close an establishment if we can still contact them by phone?
 Even if delivery is an option?
 In that case, how do we indicate it?

 - On the other hand, should we add exceptional hours or change the standard hours?

 - Finally, how to use Google Posts to communicate well on the decisions taken?